-A regular file is one type of file that may be stored in a file system.
+A regular file is one type of file stored in a file system.
 It is called "regular" primarily to distinguish it from other special types of files.

 When data is read from or written to a regular file, the kernel performs that action according to the rules of the filesystem.
 For instance, writes may be delayed, journaled, or subject to other special operations.